biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 **BioThings Studio** will fetch the corresponding branch (we could also have specified a commit hash for instance), source code changes will be detected and the Hub will restart.
 The new code version is now visible in the plugin tab

+.. note:: Remember to do a hard refresh again before continuing as the hub will attempt to restart.

 .. image:: ../_static/branch.png
    :width: 400px